JonnieFiveBikes/HCL_Commerce_Store/UPDATES.md

 This version of the React Store Application requires corresponding HCL Commerce Version 9.1.3 Search services for multiple languages support.

+### 2020/12/11 HCL Commerce Version 9.1.4 - Refreshed Store Application

+The React Store Application (Emerald and Sapphire) has been updated with the following enhancements:

+1. Support for content and digital assets managed and served from HCL Digital Experience (DX) product.

+- Support for 'Marketing Content' template from DX within Marketing Spots on any page
+- Support for 'Marketing Video Content' template from DX within Marketing Spots on any page
+- Multiple language support for DX Content

+1. Support for multiple images displayed as carousel on products, variants and skus on Product Display Page
+1. Support for attachments to products, variants and skus on Product Display Page
+1. Support for developers to view generated API flow diagrams when run in development mode of SDK

+This version of the React Store Application requires corresponding HCL Commerce Version 9.1.4 Search services for multiple angle image support and attachments.
+This version of the React Store Application optionally includes support HCL Digital Experience if content is returned from a Marketing Spot that references a DX external content type.

 ## Limitations

 The list of latest features delivered in the React Store Applications are described for Emerald: